 Nothing dates a business faster than mismatched or outdated headshots.

-If your team page looks like a collage of different years, different lighting, and different phone cameras, it’s time to refresh.
+If your team page looks like a collage of different years, different lighting, cut-and-pasted backdrops, and different phone cameras, it’s time to refresh.

 Why this matters: